l3nz/cli-matic/README.md

 	                                   :runs        subtract_numbers}]}]}]

-## Old (non-recursive) configuration

-	(def CONFIGURATION
-	  {:app         {:command     "toycalc"
-	                 :description "A command-line toy calculator"
-	                 :version     "0.0.1"}

-	   :global-opts [{:option  "base"
-	                  :as      "The number base for output"
-	                  :type    :int
-	                  :default 10}]

-	   :commands    [{:command     "add"
-	                  :description "Adds two numbers together"
-	                  :opts        [{:option "a" :as "Addendum 1" :type :int}
-	                                {:option "b" :as "Addendum 2" :type :int :default 0}]
-	                  :runs        add_numbers}

-	                 {:command     "sub"
-	                  :description "Subtracts parameter B from A"
-	                  :opts        [{:option "a" :as "Parameter A" :type :int :default 0}
-	                                {:option "b" :as "Parameter B" :type :int :default 0}] :runs        subtract_numbers}
-	                 ]})

 It contains:

 * Information on the app itself (name, version)
-* The list of global parameters, i.e. the ones that apply to al subcommands (may be empty, or you may skip it at all)
+* The list of global parameters as `:opts`, i.e. the ones that apply to all subcommands (may be empty, or you may skip it at all)
-* A list of sub-commands, each with its own parameters in `:opts`, and a function to be called in `:runs`.
-You can optionally validate the full parameter-map that is received by subcommand at once by passing a Spec into `:spec`.
+* A list of sub-commands, each with its own parameters in `:opts`, and a function to be called in `:runs`, or more `:subcommands`.
+You can optionally validate the full parameter-map that is received by the function implementing the subcommand at once by passing a Spec into `:spec`.

+And...that's it!

+### Handling multiple layers of sub-commands

+As the configuration is recursive (what you have in `:subcommands` can contain more subcommands)  you can have multiple layers of subcommands, each with their own "global" options; or you can have no subbcommands at all by simply defining a `:runs` function at the main level.

 * If within the subcommand you add a 0-arity function to `:on-shutdown`, it will be called when the JVM terminates.
 This is mostly useful for long running servers, or to do some clean-up.
 Note that the hook is always called - whether the shutdown is forced by pressing (say) Ctrl+C or just by the JVM exiting.
 See the examples.

-And...that's it!
+* When printing a version number, the most-specific wins; that is, you could have a different version string per sub command.
+If not found, the most-specific ancestor found is used.
+* The same goes for help generation; you can have it customized per sub-command if needed.